-- (C) The buyer is not personally liable on the note, nor is there a lien on Lot 2, because the buyer signed neither the note nor the mortgage. - (D) The buyer is not personally liable on the note, because the friend failed to insist on payment before releasing the lien on Lot 1. - 18.
+- (A) No, because families with children are allowed to purchase units in the building without balconies. - (B) No, because the amendment is based on legitimate safety issues. - (C) Yes, because families with children are already living in units with balconies. - (D) Yes, because families with children cannot be segregated within the condominium development. - 18.
 The president of a pharmaceutical firm received a report from his testing bureau that a manufactured lot of the firm's anti-cancer prescription medication was well below strength.
 Concerned about being able to fulfill contractual commitments, the president instructed his staff to deliver the defective lot.
 A cancer patient who had been maintained on the drug died shortly after beginning to take the defective pills.
 Medical evidence established that the patient would have lived longer had the drug been at full strength, but would have died before long in any event.